low-earth-orbit/react-course-2024/notes.md

 Whenever a ref changes, the component function will not be re-executed.
 This is not the case for state update.

 State vs Refs

+140: Cannot pass ref using props in standard way.
+Must use `forwardRef`.